Rodrigodd/Rodrigodd.github.io/_posts/2023-08-02-gameroy-jit.md

 branch instructions, where I could be using the value of each flag directly between instructions.

 But I will probably not implement these optimizations, at least not directly.
-I plan to instead write another backend for the compiler using [Cranelift][clift], which will likely automatically handle these optimizations and more.
+Instead, I plan to write another backend for the compiler using [Cranelift][clift], which will likely automatically handle these optimizations and more.
 I have already [done some experiments with it before][bf_clift], and it seems to work pretty well.
+It will also help with porting the JIT compiler to run on Android.

 [bf_clift]: {% post_url 2022-11-21-bf_compiler-part3 %}